BubbleCow/bubblecow-documentation/Editorial/Writers/P/Pawel Guziejko/Coaching Book/Developmental Edit/Edit/Coaching Book - Editors Report - Developmental Editing - BubbleCow.md

 how is it done aborad?
 gladwell hoicket
+is one problem that acedmeies are led by footballmen not educators, they are seen to find the next tralnet not educate, if there a belife in 'natura talent' and not nuture.
+If they beleive footballers are found no made, this changes the approach.

 ## Chapter Feedback
 This section contains specific feedback about your chapters.
 This feedback is in addition to the Specific Feedback.
 ### Chapter 1